-Abstract
+Abstract.
 In this paper we are proposing a theory of Jordan superpairs defined over (super)commutative superrings.
 Our framework has two novelties: we allow scalars of even and odd parity and we do not assume that $\frac{1}{2}$ lies in our base superring.
-To demonstrate that it is possible to work in this generality we classify Jordan superpairs covered by a grid. © 2003 Elsevier Inc. All rights reserved.
+To demonstrate that it is possible to work in this generality we classify Jordan superpairs covered by a grid.

 There has recently been a lot of interest in linear Jordan superstructures.
-One of the major advances in this area is the classification of simple finite-dimensional Jordan superalgebras over algebraically closed fields of characteristic $\neq 2$ , due to Racine and Zelmanov [39,40] and Martínez and Zelmanov [25], extending Kac's classification [10, 15,16] of the characteristic 0 case.
-Another important achievement is the classification of infinite-dimensional graded-simple Jordan superalgebras whose graded components are uniformly bounded, due to Kac, Martínez, and Zelmanov [14].
-Most of the recent research has been devoted to Jordan superalgebras, but one now has a classification of simple finite-dimensional Jordan superpairs over algebraically closed fields of characteristic 0, due to Krutelevich [18] and based on Kac's determination of $\mathbb{Z}$ -gradings of simple finitedimensional Lie superalgebras [15].
+One of the major advances in this area is the classification of simple finite-dimensional Jordan superalgebras over algebraically closed fields of characteristic $\neq 2$, due to Racine-Zelmanov [39],[38] and Martínez-Zelmanov [25], extending Kac's classification [15] ([10], [16]) of the characteristic 0 case.
+Another important achievement is the classification of infinite-dimensional graded-simple Jordan superalgebras whose graded components are uniformly bounded, due to Kac-Martínez-Zelmanov [14].
+Most the recent research has been devoted to Jordan superalgebras, but one now has a classification of simple finite-dimensional Jordan superalgebras over algebraically closed fields of characteristic 0, due to Krutelevich [18] and based on Kac's determination of Z-gradings of simple finite-dimensional Lie superalgebras [15].